nidev/rbitter/README.md

 You can save all tweets appeared on your home timeline and watch them later.

 ## Requirements ##
+Rbitter is tested under [MRI](https://www.ruby-lang.org), [JRuby](http://jruby.org) and [Rubinius](http://rubini.us).
+So you can choose one of these implementations.

+It can run under both Windows and Linux.

 Gem dependencies will be installed during installation of this gem.